-- i.
 Tests the performance of Contractor's Customized COTS Solution in relationship to the County's Final Solution Requirements.
-This test should ensure that Contractor's proposed COTS Solution meets all response-time Requirements when deployed to all Users and its use during peak workloads [refer to Attachment C.1 (Solution Response-Time Requirements) to Exhibit C (Service Level Agreement) to the Contract]. - ii.
-Contractor must specify the configuration(s) and load performance tools that will be used for verifying System Performance Standards [refer to Subtask 9.1 (Final Test Plan) below]. - iii.
-In addition, performance testing must include Cloudspecific metrics such as latency, throughput, and the ability to handle peak loads in the Cloud environment.
+This test should ensure that Contractor's proposed COTS Solution meets all response-time Requirements when deployed to all Users and its use during peak workloads [refer to Paragraph 5.2.1 (Problem Correction Priorities) to Exhibit C (Service Level Agreement) to the Contract].
+Contractor must specify the configuration(s) and load performance tools that will be used for verifying System Performance Standards [refer to Subtask 9.1 (Final Test Plan) below].